-Solar Consulting: Your Solar Owner’s Rep.
+Your Solar Owner Rep.

 How GAIA Supports Owners

-As solar owner's representatives (“Solar Owner’s Rep”), we play a crucial role in analyzing solar size and battery requirements, coordinating solar installation vendors, avoid pitfalls, and reduce risk, ensuring the best rates, and helping clients to maximize the value of solar and storage.
+As your Solar Owner Rep, we play a crucial role in analyzing solar size and battery requirements, coordinating solar installation vendors, avoiding pitfalls, and reducing risk.
+Our expertise ensures owners get the best rates and maximize the value of solar and storage.

 We are your:

-✓ Advocate ✓ Knowledgeable Advisor ✓ Project Coordinator
+✓ Knowledgeable Advisor

 GAIA has created 4 pathways to help owners meet solar and battery storage requirements and determine the best solution for the highest return: